Q: How do you place money on inmate commissary accounts?

 A: No personal checks are accepted for bonds.

 We accept cash, money order and credit/debit cards for bonds after 4:00 p.m.
 EST. Prior to 4:00 p.m.
-EST., inmate bonds must be completed at the County Clerk's Office, located in the Martin County Circuit Courthouse on Main Street in Shoals.
+EST., inmate bonds must be paid at the County Clerk's Office, located in the Martin County Circuit Courthouse on Main Street in Shoals.

 Q: When is visitation?